-Every forensic document laboratory and agency has a set of instruments and tools that serve as the backbone and provide trustworthy data that can easily admissible in court of law.
+Every forensic document laboratory and agency has a set of instruments and tools that serve as the backbone and provide trustworthy data that can easily be admissible in a court of law.

 The following are the tools used by Forensic Document Examiners (FDEs) to evaluate questioned documents.
 The majority of devices are regularly utilized in the production of a QD analysis report.
 However, some of them are also uncommon.
 Let’s have a look one by one.